bic-berkeley/psych-214-fall-2016/brisk_python.rst

 Dictionaries
 ************

 A dictionary is an unordered collection of key, value pairs.
-The *key* is something that identifies the element, and the *value* is the value corresponding a particular key.
+The *key* is something that identifies the element, and the *value* is the value corresponding to the particular key.

 .. nbplot::